 A qualified umpire is one who knows the rules (SMLL Ground Rules and Little League Rules) and can conduct themselves in accordance with Little League Rules and Regulations.
 Managers will be given copies of each before the season and are expected to read over them and study them.

-Exceptions will be permitted by the on field managers to appoint emergency substitutes when necessary.
+Exceptions will be permitted by the on-field managers to appoint emergency substitutes when necessary.

 The official pitch count log will be the HOME team for rulings on the field by umpires.
 The HOME team will keep the official pitch count log that must be signed by the umpire and coaches.

 Pitch log sheets will be kept in Pitch Log Binder, located in the snack shed.
 Scorekeepers MUST return their pitch log to the binder immediately following their home games.
 All scores and pitch counts MUST be emailed to “scores@sierramountainll.org” within 24 hours.

+In the event umpire compensation exceeds IRS minimums, SMLL will send a 1099-misc for the amount of income paid to the umpire.

 SECTION VII

-DIVISION, TRYOUTS, PLAYER SELECTION, TRADES
+DIVISION, TRYOUTS, MANAGER SELECTION PLAYER SELECTION, TRADES

 DIVISION ALIGNMENT